craftingcity/RollHighOrDie/Equipment and Inventories/Ammunition.md

 ### Specialized Tags
 #### Barbed / Hollow Point
+When you deal Damage using this Ammunition, you apply one stack of the 'Bleeding' [[Condition]].
 #### Coring / Armor Piercing
+When you deal Damage using this Ammunition, you may deal half that damage as True Damage.

 #### Explosive
+When you deal

 #### Over-Pressured

 #### Tracer
+When you make an Attack using this Ammunition

 #### Incendiary

 # Example Ammunition
 ### Man-Powered